Beaver Falls, Pennsylvania: Government

 Beaver Falls had been a third class city under the Pennsylvania local government structure until a home rule charter went into effect on January 3, 2022.
 The city's charter maintains a commissioned mayor-council form of government; a mayor and four city council members constitute the commission and serve as the governing body of the city.
-Since the 2021 election cycle, the mayor has been Dr. Kenya Johns, and the council members Leonard Chiappetta, Peggy Evans, Vanessa Ford-Taylor, and John Kirkland.
+Since the 2021 election cycle, the mayor has been Kenya Johns.

 A city manager is employed to oversee day to day operations and oversight of the city’s main departments: Administration, Department of Finance & Taxation, Department of Public Works, Fire Department, Police Department, and Community Development.
-The current city manager is Charles Jones Jr.

 Education

 Children in Beaver Falls are served by the Big Beaver Falls Area School District.
 The current schools serving Beaver Falls are: